 The Turnitin originality report is an indication similarity of your assignment to other students work as well as online sources and peer-reviewed literature.
-The percentage similarity is not a reliable indicator of plagiarism (i.e. there is no cut off), but assists the marker in identifying passages of text that are similar to other published works.
-The Turnitin originality report is just one tool course convenors use to determine if the assessment you submitted is your own work and whether you have appropriately acknowledge your sources.
-It is important for you to understand how you can use Turnitin as a tool to self-manage plagiarism.
+The percentage similarity isn’t a reliable indicator of plagiarism (i.e. there’s no cut off), but assists the marker in identifying passages of text that are similar to other published works.
+The Turnitin originality report is just one tool course convenors use to determine if the assessment you submitted is your own work and whether you have appropriately acknowledged your sources.
+It’s important for you to understand how you can use Turnitin as a tool to self-manage plagiarism.

-The role of the course convenor: It is the responsibility of the course convenor to review all submitted assignments for evidence of plagiarism prior to commencing marking.
+The role of the course convenor: It’s the course covenor’s responsibility to review all submitted assignments for evidence of plagiarism prior to commencing marking.
 All suspected assignments are notified to the relevant Program Director.
 The suspected assignments are not graded until the investigation is finalised.

-The role of the Program Directors: It is the responsibility of the Program Directors to investigate and make decisions on all allegations of plagiarism for students undertaking coursework within the school.
+The role of Program Directors: It’s the responsibility of Program Directors to investigate and make decisions on all allegations of plagiarism for students undertaking coursework within the school.
 All students for which allegations arise are required to meet with a Program Director to discuss their case.
-The Program Directors will then determine the appropriate plagiarism level, penalties and requirements for resubmission of the assessment.
-The Program Directors are also responsible for registering all substantiated cases of plagiarism with the UNSW Conduct and Integrity Office.
+Program Directors will then determine the appropriate plagiarism level, penalties and requirements for resubmission of the assessment.
+Program Directors are also responsible for registering all substantiated cases of plagiarism with the UNSW Conduct and Integrity Office.

 What can I expect if my assessment is suspected of plagiarism?